-This scholarship program is designed to encourage qualified graduates of American Career College to continue their education by enrolling in another diploma or degree program at American Career College or American Career College at St. Francis.
+This scholarship program is designed to encourage qualified graduates of American Career College to continue their education by enrolling in another diploma or degree program at American Career College.
 The scholarship amount is \$2,500, offered as a tuition credit proportionately disbursed each enrollment period.
 Previously completed course work will not be transferable into the new program unless the course is equivalent to a course in the new program.
 There is no cash value for this scholarship; if student leaves the program prior to completion, subsequent disbursements will be forfeited.